 Clockify Desktop app for Windows is a native Windows 10 application that enables you to track time right from your desktop, without having to open Clockify in a browser.

 Before you can start tracking time, you first have to log into your Clockify account (you can create one here for free).

 Once you have an account, type your email and password to log in.

-If you've registered via Google and don't have a password, you can set a password in your Profile Settings (your login username is your Gmail address).
+If you've registered via Google and don't have a password, you can set a password in your Profile Settings on the web version (your login username is your Gmail address).